Augasty/Shards/ideas.md

 Let a shard get deleted only if it doesn't have any childrenShard.
 (Having parent won't be an issue, because parentShards will always be linked to some other shards)

+A button to extract the texts as pdf, or doc file.
+Add h1

 A screen to display all the shards (using the ShardIdName), a button in navbar.